 When does the Embry-Riddle degree actually pay back versus an accelerated ATP programme?

-The accelerated ATP route (ATP ACPP at $123,995, net $60,000 to $100,000 after CFI tuition reimbursement) gets a graduate to a regional first-officer seat at 1,500 hours roughly 24 to 36 months after starting.
-Embry-Riddle takes 48 months and costs $200,000+ all-in, but the graduate reaches the regional first-officer seat at 1,000 hours, roughly 6 to 12 months sooner from the moment of degree completion.
+The accelerated ATP route (ATP ACPP at $123,995 fixed, realistically $150,000 to $172,000 all-in, with a paid CFI period and up to $11,000 in airline-partner loan repayment assistance) gets a graduate to a regional first-officer seat at 1,500 hours roughly 24 to 36 months after starting.
+Embry-Riddle takes 48 months and costs $300,000+ sticker all-in, but the graduate reaches the regional first-officer seat at 1,000 hours, roughly 6 to 12 months sooner from the moment of degree completion.
 The four-year-degree premium ($100,000+ above accelerated ATP) pays back in three primary ways: 1) eligibility for major-airline new-hire programmes that require a 4-year degree (Delta, FedEx, UPS for civilian path), 2) management-track promotion ladder at major airlines, and 3) higher lifetime earning ceiling.
 For a career-pilot intent on a major-airline seat, the Embry-Riddle degree is a clearly positive NPV decision; for a regional-airline-final-destination pilot, it is not.

 What financial aid is available at Embry-Riddle?

-Embry-Riddle awards merit scholarships to incoming first-year students based on academic performance, typically $8,000 to $24,000 per year.
-The Eagle Scholarship is the headline academic award.
+Embry-Riddle awards merit scholarships to incoming first-year students based on academic performance; named awards commonly run into five figures per year, with bands reset annually (confirm current amounts with admissions).
 Need-based aid is awarded through FAFSA-driven calculations.
 ROTC scholarships (Air Force, Army, Navy) cover full tuition plus a monthly stipend in exchange for a service commitment.
-Florida residents at Daytona qualify for Bright Futures (Florida Academic Scholars Award covers around 100 percent of public tuition; at Embry-Riddle, Bright Futures covers about $3,200 per year as a flat amount).
+Florida residents at Daytona can apply Bright Futures (the Florida Academic Scholars Award covers full tuition at public institutions; at a private institution like Embry-Riddle it pays a per-credit-hour amount set annually by the state, worth a few thousand dollars a year).
 Yellow Ribbon participation lets Embry-Riddle accept Post-9/11 GI Bill students with no out-of-pocket tuition gap for eligible veterans.

 Does Embry-Riddle have airline cadet programmes?